Weak Error Estimates of Ergodic Approximations for Monotone Jump-diffusion SODEs: Introduction

 The long-time behavior of Markov processes generated by SDEs is a fundamental question in many scientific areas.
-As a particularly significant form of long-time behavior, ergodicity characterizes the case of the temporal average coinciding with the spatial average.
+As a particularly significant form of long-term behavior, ergodicity characterizes the case of the temporal average coinciding with the spatial average.
 This property finds broad applications in quantum mechanics, fluid dynamics, financial mathematics, and many other fields \cite{DZ96}.
-Much progress has been made in the design of numerical methods that can inherit the ergodicity of Eq. \eqref{sde} with non-Lipschitz coefficients in the jump-free case (i.e., $\gamma=0$), including the tamed schemes and STM studied in, e.g., \cite{LMW23,Liu25,LL25,LW24,MSH02}.
+Much progress has been made in the design of numerical methods capable of inheriting the ergodicity of Eq. \eqref{sde} with non-Lipschitz coefficients in the jump-free case (i.e., $\gamma=0$), including the tamed schemes and STM studied in, e.g., \cite{LMW23,Liu25,LL25,LW24,MSH02} and references therein.
 In these developments, the numerical Lyapunov structure plays a key role.
 Our first main aim in this work is to establish the numerical Lyapunov structure and exponential ergodicity of the STM \eqref{stm} with $\theta \in (1/2, 1]$ under a dissipative assumption (see Theorem \ref{tm-inv}).

-To quantify the dynamical impact of the BEM \eqref{bem}, corresponding to the STM \eqref{stm} with $\theta=1$, one needs to conduct its weak error analysis.
-In the past two decades, various numerical methods have been constructed and analyzed for jump-diffusion SODEs, see e.g., \cite{CG20,CGW19,DFLM19,HK07,LHC21,MZ11,PS21,WCNN23}, most of which focus primarily on the strong approximations.
-It should be pointed out that weak error estimates rely heavily on the high-order moment estimates, which are challenging for the STM due to the powers of the super-linear coefficients.
+To quantify the dynamical impact of the BEM, corresponding to the STM \eqref{stm} with $\theta=1$, one needs to analyze its weak error.
+In the past two decades, various numerical methods have been developed and analyzed for jump-diffusion SODEs, see, e.g., \cite{CG20, DFLM19, HK07, MZ11, PS21}, most of which focus primarily on strong approximations.
+It should be noted that weak error estimates rely heavily on high-order moment estimates, which are challenging for the STM because the coefficients are superlinear.
 Our second aim is to present a finite-time weak error analysis between the BEM and the jump-diffusion SODEs \eqref{sde} (see Theorem \ref{tm-weak}).
-We further note that the infinite-time weak error analysis has significant challenges and remains open, mainly due to the lack of uniform moment bounds, for the STM \eqref{stm}.
-Our final aim is to derive the time-independent estimate for the BEM in the jump-free case, thereby obtaining a one-order convergence rate between the exact and numerical invariant measures (see Corollary \ref{cor-inv}).
+It should be pointed out that the infinite-time weak error analysis poses significant challenges and remains open, mainly due to the lack of uniform moment bounds for the STM \eqref{stm} and the uniform regularity of the corresponding Kolmogorov equation over an infinite horizon.
+Our final aim is to obtain the time-independent estimate for the BEM in the jump-free case, thereby obtaining a first-order convergence between the exact and numerical invariant measures (see Corollary \ref{cor-inv}).